lukegre/pySeaFlux/README.rst

         :target: https://www.gnu.org/licenses/gpl-3.0

 Planning to publish alongside Fay, Gregor, McKinley ...
 (2020).
+DOI will be released when code has been checked/tested by various contributors.
+Contributors will be part of the SeaFlux package citation.

 Installing